-Candidates applying for admission under the sports category are called for sports trials.
-Please check the Schedule of Interviews, provided below, and ensure that you are present well in time.
+Candidates applying for admission under the sports category are called for sports trials only if they meet the subject specific riders wherever applicable.

+They are required to check the Schedule of Trials and Interviews, provided below, and ensure that they are present well in time.

 Request for retrial will not be entertained.
 Candidates are strongly urged to regularly consult the College Website and Notice Boards for the latest announcements.

 Those short listed at the trials are required to appear for an academic interview where the final decision on their admission is taken.

-Sports admissions will be done based on the composite merit of the applicants assessed on the scheme of weightage given below: (Revised with effect from 31.05.2016)
+Sports admissions will be done on the basis of the composite merit of the applicants assessed on the scheme of weightage given below: